oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

   ]
 ```

 > The fixed product is not listed in the advisory but there is a clear indication that such product exists as there is a remediation
 > with category `vendor_fix`.

-> A tool MAY create the missing fixed product based on the data available in the advisory.
+> A tool MAY create the missing fixed product based on the data available in the advisory as a quick fix.

 #### Language Specific Reasoning for Withdrawal